Frequently Asked Questions for Community Organisations Conducting Gambling for Social Bonding and Recreation ("CGS")

 The community organisation conducts a game of chance in accordance with the following arrangement:

-e.
-Players play the game using gaming chips.
-However, winnings and/or losses are not settled using money, money equivalent nor any thing else of value.
+1. Players play the game using gaming chips.
+However, winnings or losses, or both are not settled using money, money equivalent nor any thing else of value.

-If a community organisation conducts a game of chance under scenario (e)−(h), such activity may not require a CGS Licence as the conduct of the game does not offer players the chance of winning money, money equivalent or any thing else of value.
+If a community organisation conducts a game of chance under scenario (e)−(g), such activities may not require a CGS Licence as the conduct of gambling does not offer players the chance of winning money, money equivalent or any thing else of value.

-Please note that the scenarios provided above are by no means exhaustive and do not constitute legal advice.
-You may wish to refer to the relevant legislation or seek professional advice to be certain of your legal obligations.
+Please note that the scenarios provided above are illustrative only and non-exhaustive, and do not constitute legal advice.
+Community organisations should refer to the relevant legislation and may wish to seek professional advice on their legal obligations.

 13. My community organisation intends to conduct a game of chance for members to play without offering any prize.
 Am I required to obtain a CGS Licence and the relevant approvals to legally carry out such activities?